-326. Every member of the Security Council-without exception-abjured impunity and spoke in favour of the need to bring to justice those guilty of the violations
+326. Every member of the Security Council-without exception-abjured impunity and spoke in favour of the need to bring to justice those guilty of the violations committed in Darfur.
+That sentiment was uniformly expressed: not only by the 12 States who voted in favour of the resolution, 408 but also by the other three States who (like the United States) had abstained from the voting.
+409 It is significant that no State voted against the resolution.

-See the eighth preambular paragraph in Resolution 808 (1993), see also the fifth preambular paragraph in Resolution 827 (1993).